b2lie/stackersnatch/README.md

 ## 🤷🏻‍♀️ What's this about even?

-Theory of Automata (CS3005) was a course offered to me as part of my Comp.
-Sci.
-Bachelor's degree during my 4th semester.
-We were tasked with creating both a hardware and a software project to highlight how well we'd retained the topics we'd covered in class.
+Theory of Automata (CS3005) was a core course in my 4th semester of undergrad, and as part of it, we were asked to build both a hardware and software project to show how well we’d grasped the concepts.

 Among the many options offered for the software task, this one stood out to me the most - it challenged me to take my understanding of Pushdown Automata (PDA) and turn it into something genuinely useful (and fun!) for other students who